srivarshini19/7-Segment-in-Spartan7-FPGA-implementation/README.md

 ---

 ## Conclusion
-In this experiment, a seven-segment display driver was successfully designed and simulated using Verilog HDL.
-The simulation results confirmed that the display correctly represented the digits 0 to 9 based on the 4-bit binary input.
-The testbench effectively verified the functionality of the seven-segment display by applying various input combinations and observing the corresponding segment outputs.
+In this experiment, a seven-segment display driver was successfully implemented and simulated using Verilog HDL.
+The simulation results verified that the display accurately represented digits 0 through 9 based on the 4-bit binary input.
+The testbench effectively validated the design by applying multiple input combinations and observing the corresponding segment outputs.

-This experiment highlights how Verilog HDL can be used to control hardware components like a seven-segment display in digital systems.
+This experiment demonstrates the practical application of Verilog HDL in designing and controlling digital hardware components, highlighting its importance in developing reliable and efficient digital systems.